benashford/redis-async/README.md

 ## Features

-* Full (when complete) implementation of all Redis commands.
-* Support for Lua scripting (not yet started).
+* All redis commands, including blocking commands and pub/sub commands.
 * Multiplex many concurrent requests onto a single Redis connection.
 * Implicit pipelining.
+* Support for transactions.

 ## How to use